Peter Drury: Early life

-Drury was born on 24 September 1967 in England.
+Peter Donald Drury was born on 24 September 1967 in Braintree, Essex, England.
 His father was a Church of England vicar based in Kent.
 The first club he supported as a four-year-old was West Ham United, but he has since gone on to support different clubs, most notably Watford as he now lives in Hertfordshire.
 He went to St John's School, Leatherhead in Surrey.
 While growing up, Drury's commentary idol was BBC Radio's Peter Jones, who Drury describes as having a "beautiful, authoritative, and poetic voice".
-When he was 18 and he used to see Hull City matches, he was usually the first man at Boothferry Park a couple of hours before the other spectators came flooding in.
+On 5 November 1985, at which time he was an 18-year-old student studying at the University of Hull, he attended a live football match for the first time at Boothferry Park, which was a Full Members' Cup semi-final between Hull City and Middlesbrough.
+He was usually the first man at the ground a couple of hours before the other spectators came flooding in.
 He worked as an accountant for a period of one month after graduating from university.
 Before joining BBC Radio Leeds, he worked for sports journalism agency Hayter's.

-Commentary career
+Career

 Beginnings with BBC Radio (1990–98)

-In March 1990, Drury got a job with BBC Radio Leeds and he was there at a time when Leeds were champions of the Football League First Division in the 1991–92 season.
+On 1 March 1990, Drury commenced his first broadcasting job with BBC Radio Leeds, and it was during his time there that Leeds United were champions of the Football League First Division in the 1991–92 season.
 His early works with Radio Leeds included matches involving Halifax Town, Bradford City and Huddersfield Town.
 He also commentated on both legs of Leeds United's UEFA Champions League first round tie with VfB Stuttgart in September 1992, in which after coming back from a 3–0 first-leg deficit to win 4–1, he remarked that their fans were 'proud as punch' of Howard Wilkinson's team and they were to be eliminated on away goals, but it went into a play-off which they won 2–1 on 9 October.
 He soon moved to Five Live following its launch on 28 March 1994.
 His credits include the 1996 UEFA Champions League Final (alongside future ITV colleague Jon Champion) and UEFA Euro 96, where he covered Group D matches involving Portugal and Turkey.
 In 1997, he also commentated on The Open Championship and the Ryder Cup with 5 Live.